ezachrisen/gcplog/README.md

 # GCPLog

+Go log printer for Google Cloud Platform using Logrus.

 GCPLog formats [logrus](https://github.com/sirupsen/logrus) output for Google Cloud Platform:
 - Errors are sent to Google Error Reporting with a stacktrace
 - Code calling location is formatted with file, line and module